 Global Disaster Response

-MTW's Global Disaster Response (GDR) is a unique area of ministry that is both physically and spiritually demanding.
-Our volunteers respond rapidly to calls around the world to bring medical care, crisis counseling support, as well as engineering and construction assistance after a disaster strikes.
+When a disaster strikes, our volunteers respond rapidly to calls around the world to bring medical care, crisis counseling support, as well as engineering and construction assistance.
 We partner with church planters already in the field to strengthen church plants and gain access to areas that may not have been previously open to the gospel.

 Disaster Response Training is a week long course comprised of classroom time and “in the field” hands-on learning.
 Volunteers are trained to work safely and effectively in unstable and dangerous environments and to serve those suffering from shock, pain, trauma, illness, and dislocation.

 Our international faculty has extensive experience in the Disaster Response world.
 They work with our DRT participants to instruct them on how to safely and effectively come alongside and serve people who have been affected by a disaster.

 How you can be involved in Global Disaster Response ministry: